 Ernie also makes this sometimes in a crock pot which is great for after getting together with friends and playing outside.
 Snowmobiling, skiing, tobogganing… We have included Ernies crockpot recipe below too.

-The crock pot version is the one we would use for entertaining.
+The crock pot version is a great idea for entertaining.
 Not only does it make serving this hot buttered rum to a crowd easy, the smell from the crockpot would infuse the whole room and create a beautiful atmosphere for any Christmas or New Years party.
 Or any winter party you might throw.

 Hot Buttered Rum